mainwp/mainwp-child/readme.txt

 == Changelog ==

+= 3.5.5 - 3-6-19 =
+* Fixed: an issue with hook for controlling branding options for specific roles
+* Fixed: branding issues
+* Fixed: multiple PHP Warnings
+* Fixed: multiple typos
+* Fixed: MainWP UpdraftPlus Extension performance issues
+* Fixed: an issue with creating double media files when editing posts and pages from MainWP Dashboard
+* Fixed: an issue with creating duplicate Boilerplate posts and pages
+* Updated: added improvements for detecting premium plugin updates on specific setups

 = 3.5.4.1 - 2-19-19 =
 * Added: proper attribution to plugin code used for Extensions
 * Removed: unused code